PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="024" /><label for="024">![024](../slides/for_engineers/for_engineers.024.jpeg)</label>
 _024. SQL injection definition._

 What actually is it?
-This is the simplest one-liner I could some up with.
+This is the simplest one-liner I could come up with.
 It's any user input which is being _executed_ in an SQL query at runtime.
 That means the user is able to manipulate a database query based on their input.

 ---